Hemp: a drug and a superfood

 VIVANI AND HEMP

-When it comes to our new range “White Hemp Caramel”, we are not interested in playing around with CBD’s dubious image; instead, we are concentrating solely on the enjoyment factor.
+When it comes to our “White Hemp Caramel” chocolate, we are not interested in playing around with CBD’s dubious image; instead, we are concentrating solely on the enjoyment factor.
 Our focus is on hemp seeds, which are caramelised in raw cane sugar and finished with a fine pinch of sea salt.
 The caramelised hemp seeds have a delicious, slightly nutty flavour and a fabulous crunch.
 As our hemp seeds contain neither CBD nor THC, the chocolate can be enjoyed without a second thought.
 We hope that it will be totally addictive, but purely because of its delicious flavour!
 After all, the often totally uncontrollable craving for delicious chocolate is still completely legal.